SECOND BATTLE OF ALNWICK (1174)

 Ownership of what we today know as Cumbria and Northumberland had been in contention between England and Scotland during the tenth and eleventh centuries.
 This continued into the twelfth century but, from 1135 onwards, England was destabilised by a dynastic struggle between Stephen of Blois and Matilda over the English throne.
 This descended into civil war in 1139.
 In Scotland, King David I declared his support for Matilda's cause, keeping her cause alive during its lowest ebb, and with this pretext annexed significant portions of northern England including Carlisle which he converted into a major Royal centre.
 However, David died in 1153 whilst the civil war itself ended the same year.
 In 1157 the new English King, Henry II, seized back control of the northern counties.

-William resumed his attack as sooner as the truce expired.
+William resumed his attack as soon as the truce expired.
 He advanced into Northumberland again allegedly with an army 80,000 strong.
 Once again he launched an unsuccessful assault against Prudhoe Castle.
-Following the failure of this attack, William divided his army sending Duncan, Earl of Fife to sack Warkworth whilst the main Royal army moved onto Alnwick Castle, the stronghold of the powerful Vescy family.
-That castle was too strong for a direct assault so William deployed his men to besiege it inevitably meaning his army became dispersed over a wide area.
+Following the failure of this attack, William divided his army sending Duncan, Earl of Fife to sack Warkworth whilst the main Royal army moved on to Alnwick Castle, the stronghold of the powerful Vescy family.
+That castle was too strong for a direct assault so William besieged it inevitably meaning his army became dispersed over a wide area.
 Alerted to the Scottish movements, Ranulf de Glanville deployed with a small force from Newcastle.

 The English force was under the command of Ranulf de Glanville, Chief Justiciar of England and he was supported by a number of experienced magnates.
 The size of the force he left Newcastle with is uncertain but it was relatively small as Ranulf was planning to disrupt the Scottish siege of Alnwick rather than fight a pitched battle.

 The Scottish force was under the command of William IV (the Lion).
-It was allegedly 80,00 strong (almost certainly a wild over-exaggeration) but was widely dispersed to secure all approached to Alnwick Castle.
+It was allegedly 80,000 strong (almost certainly a wild over-exaggeration) but was widely dispersed to secure all approaches to Alnwick Castle.
 It is likely the King had less than 100 men with him in his own camp.

 The battle was fought on the morning of 14 July 1174 in thick fog.
 William had deployed his men to secure all access routes to and from Alnwick Castle and accordingly his own camp had been left with inadequate defenders.
 Ranulf's spies alerted him to the whereabouts of the King and, using the morning fog as cover, launched a surprise attack.
 Unprepared, the Scottish forces broke into rout whilst William's own horse was killed beneath him.
 With no means of escape, the King was captured by Ranulf's men.